Australia demands Myanmar release detained Australian

 CANBERRA, Australia (AP) — Australia has demanded Myanmar immediately release an Australian adviser to Aung San Suu Kyi’s government who was detained in a military coup, an official said on Monday.

-Economic policy adviser Sean Turnell had told friends via social media that he was detained but he has been out of contact in recent days.
+Economic policy adviser Sean Turnell had told friends via social media that he was detained.
+He has been out of contact in recent days.

 “We have called for the immediate release of Australian citizen Prof. Sean Turnell from detention,” Foreign Minister Marise Payne said.